fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/14_polymorphism/07_virtual_operators.md

 ## rationale - unary operators

 This is a pretty grey area.
-Personally, I haven't encountered any case for making virtual unary operators.
+Personally, I haven't encountered any situation for making virtual unary operators.
 I would stick to general recommendation - just don't.
 Use named functions.

 ## rationale - operator ()